whichlight/flask-couchdb-binary-image-labeler/README.md

 Note
 -----
 Things you will want to edit for your own purposes:
--the title question of the labeled page to be specific to whatever attribute you're looking for
+*the title question of the labeled page to be specific to whatever attribute you're looking for
--change the attribute in the couchdb.
+*change the attribute in the couchdb.
 Right now I use isperson since I am labeling whether or not there is a person in the image.
--change the db name to whatever makes sense for your application.
+*change the db name to whatever makes sense for your application.
 This can be done in the images_into_couch script.
 I call mine pple_training since thats the classifier I'm collecting for.